Commonwealth supported place (CSP)

-Students in a Commonwealth Supported Place (CSP) pay a lower course fee called the Student Contribution Amount (SCA).
-Commonwealth Supported Places are available to:
+Students in a Commonwealth supported place (CSP) pay a lower course fee, called the Student Contribution Amount (SCA).

 - Australian permanent residents

 CSP students also need to pay a Student Services and Amenities Fee (SSAF).

 You won't be eligible for Commonwealth assistance for your units, if your study load for the previous 12 months was more than:

 - 2.0 Equivalent Full-Time Student Load (EFTSL), or

 This includes units studied at other institutions.
 However, on a case-by-case basis, we may assess a student as academically suitable and allow them to take more than 2.0 EFSL or 96 credit points.

 Of those eligible for a CSP, only the following are eligible for a HECS-HELP loan – a government scheme that allows you to defer some or all of your SCA:

 - Australian citizens